ultimate-pa/hanfor/documentation/docs/usage/workflow.md

 REQ4,constraint2 always holds,requirement
 REQ5,var1 is always smaller than 5,requirement
 REQ6,constraint1 and constraint2 never hold at the same time,requirement
-REQ7,if var1 = True then var3 = True,requirement
+REQ7,if var1 = True then var3 := 1,requirement
-REQ8,if var1 = True then var3 = False,requirement
+REQ8,if var1 = True then var3 := 0,requirement
 ```
 In this case every row consists of the fields `ID`, `Description`, `Formalized Requirement` and `Type`.